Pooja-Veluri/pizza-sales-sql-analysis/README.md

-# pizza-sales-sql-analysis

 # 🍕 Pizza Sales SQL Analysis

+## 📌 Problem Statement

+A pizza business wants to analyze its sales data to understand revenue patterns, customer preferences, and product performance.
+The goal is to derive actionable insights that can help improve sales strategy and business decisions.

+---

 ## 📊 Project Overview

-This project analyzes pizza sales data using SQL to uncover key business insights such as revenue trends, top-selling pizzas, and customer ordering behavior.
+This project uses SQL to analyze pizza sales data and uncover key business insights such as revenue trends, best-selling products, and customer ordering behavior.

 ---

 ## 🛠️ Tools & Technologies

 * SQL (MySQL / SQL Server)
-* Excel
+* Excel (data handling)
-* GitHub
+* GitHub (version control)

 ---

 ## 📂 Project Structure

 * **dataset/** → Raw CSV data files
-* **sql/** → SQL queries (basic + advanced analysis)
+* **sql/** → SQL queries (basic & advanced analysis)
-* **outputs/** → Business insights
+* **outputs/** → Derived business insights

 ---

-## 🧠 Business Questions Answered
+## 🧠 Business Questions Solved

 * What is the total revenue generated?
-* Which pizza is the best seller?
+* Which pizzas contribute the most to revenue?
-* What are peak order hours?
+* What are the peak order hours?
-* Which category contributes most to revenue?
+* Which pizza categories perform best?
-* What is the average order value?
+* What is the average order value (AOV)?
+* Which products fall in the top 20% revenue bracket?

 ---

 ## 📈 Key Insights

-* Peak orders occur during afternoon hours
+* 📌 Peak order volume occurs during afternoon and evening hours, indicating strong demand during meal times
-* Large-size pizzas generate highest revenue
+* 📌 Large-size pizzas contribute the highest revenue, making them the most profitable segment
-* Classic category dominates overall sales
+* 📌 Classic category dominates total sales, showing consistent customer preference
-* Friday sales are higher than any other days
+* 📌 Friday generates the highest number of orders, suggesting strong weekend demand trends

 ---